CastleQuirm/CastleQuirm.github.io/README.md

 - Missions
   - Secret Invasion needed special handling and is supported
   - Other missions that I'm aware of can mostly be handled by existing function, but not always nicely
+- Search for Next \[given trait\] is supported for things I know might be relevant.
+  - Anything not appearing in the list...won't work at the moment.
-- "Search for Next" is supported by the "Look at next card"/"keep and reshuffle" function but it's horrible.
+  - Previously supported by the "Look at next card"/"keep and reshuffle" function which is general but it was horrible.

 ## Unsupported
 - Player cards (that is expected to be fully managed by the player)
-- The expansions (Moments on the Path, Legacacy of the Ancestors)
+- The expansions (Legacacy of the Ancestors, Moments on the Path for the Arcology)
-- Easier travel choices (pick a path and destination on the map, centered on where you were last!)